 J. Stephen Casscles, Grapes of the Hudson Valley and Other Cool Climate Regions of the United States and Canada.
 Forward by Kevin Zraly, Preface by Eric Miller.
 Coxsackie, NY: Flint Mine Press, 2015.
 266 pages, including the Introduction and Indices.
 Paperback, $29.99.

-Casscles has been a government attorney for the NY State Senate for the past 28 years, and has drafted at least 22 laws bearing on the wine and spirits industry, working with six State Senators over that period.
+Casscles has retired as a government attorney for the NY State Senate, and while there drafted at least 22 laws bearing on the wine and spirits industry, working with six State Senators over that period.
 He has been growing wine grapes at his farm in Athens, NY, since 1990.
-He is also the winemaker for the Hudson-Chatham Winery.
+He was also the winemaker for the Hudson-Chatham Winery and is now at Milea Estate, where he now directs the Hudson Valley Heritage Wine Project.

 The entirety of the Northeast, including New York State, was once covered by Laurentide ice sheets up to nearly two miles thick during the Late Wisconsin Glacial Period, which receded about 11,000 years ago.
 As the ice sheet melted it reshaped the landscape beneath it that was to take on the features that we know today, and it helped create the Hudson River Valley, leaving behind a complex and varied topography, soil, and climate–the terroir–, much of it appropriate for vine cultivation or other fruit.